Blog

 Here are some examples of how knowledge management can be implemented:

-- People directory or expertise locator - Used to identify and locate the people within your organisation who have expertise in a particular area.
+• People directory or expertise locator - Used to identify and locate the people within your organization who have expertise in a particular area.
 The quicker you locate someone to answer your question, the quicker you can get on with your task or answer a client.

 Key strategies for enhancing knowledge productivity